paradoxicalsphere/Cardano-Improvement-Proposals/constitution/AIConstitution.md

 # Constitution of the Cardano Blockchain (by [ChatGPT](https://openai.com/chatgpt/))

 <blockquote>
-  In response to the suggestion in the <a href="https://docs.intersectmbo.org/cardano/cardano-governance/cardano-constitution/draft-cardano-constitution">Draft Constitution</a> that some Delegated Representatives (DReps) may be script-based as part of minimum viable governance, I messaged ChatGPT to `write a constitution for the cardano blockchain` ChatGPT returned the following results.
+  In response to the suggestion in the <a href="https://docs.intersectmbo.org/cardano/cardano-governance/cardano-constitution/draft-cardano-constitution">Draft Constitution</a> that some Delegated Representatives (DReps) may be script-based as part of minimum viable governance, I messaged ChatGPT to <code>write a constitution for the cardano blockchain</code> ChatGPT returned the following results.
   <br />
   <br />
   —paradoxicalsphere